GerritCodeReview/homepage/pages/gerrit/access-control.md

 *ALLOW*, then a `Read` in the all projects ACL is ignored.
 This behavior is useful to hide a handful of projects on an otherwise public server.

-For an open source, public Gerrit installation it is common to grant `Read` to `Anonymous Users` in the `All-Projects` ACL, enabling casual browsing of any project’s changes, as well as fetching any project’s repository over SSH or HTTP.
+For an open-source, public Gerrit installation it is common to grant `Read` to `Anonymous Users` in the `All-Projects` ACL, enabling casual browsing of any project’s changes, as well as fetching any project’s repository over SSH or HTTP.
 New projects can be temporarily hidden from